mobilemind/jumpOnJuniper/ReadMe.md

 “VisitorNet” sites that control access to WiFi networks.
 The bookmarklet will paste in the Username and password values stored in the bookmark and then submit the form.

-Version 7.2.0 is expected to be the final version.
+Version 7.2.x releases are the final versions.
 I've learned as much as I needed to learned for this project and have no way to actually use it myself anymore.

 ## Install